sealink/sensitive_data_filter/README.md

 filter.filter @occurrence.filtered_params
 ```

+#### Whitelisting

+A list of whitelisting patterns can be passed to `config.whitelist`.
+Any sensitive data match which also matches any of these patterns will be ignored.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.